 Table of Contents

-- Why Is Cable TV Still Relevant?
+- Cable TV Is Evolving

 - High-Speed Internet Requirements for Streaming

-- What to Know About Streaming Services Hardware
+- Streaming Services Require More Hardware

 Buying cable TV today may seem like a strange concept considering the direction the content industry seems to be trending.
 However, cable TV’s benefits may outweigh the negatives, especially in an oversaturated streaming service market.
 When the industry is quickly becoming overpopulated by streaming services that take pride in exclusivity, cable TV offers an all-in-one place for all content.